rust-lang/book/src/ch20-01-unsafe-rust.md

 ### Using Unsafe Code Correctly

-Using `unsafe` to use one of the several superpowers just discussed isn’t wrong or even frowned upon, but it is trickier to get `unsafe` code correct because the compiler can’t help uphold memory safety.
+Using `unsafe` to use one of the superpowers just discussed isn’t wrong or even frowned upon, but it is trickier to get `unsafe` code correct because the compiler can’t help uphold memory safety.
 When you have a reason to use `unsafe` code, you can do so, and having the explicit `unsafe` annotation makes